Montana/app-home/README.md

 ### Note about reversing

+- The Halo 4 Api was reversed by myself - with some original help from [James Billingham](http://twitter.com/billinghamj) back in 2013.
-Everything here was researched by myself, with no aid from SDK's or other peoples hard work.
+- The Xbox Live Api was reversed by myself, with no aid from SDK's or other peoples hard work.
+- The Halo 5 Api is public, go figure.

 ### Thanks To

+- 343 Industries
 - Bungie
-- 343 Industries
 - Microsoft
 - iBotPeaches